mediaboxAdvanced

 Flash media

-SWF files will be embedded directly using the flash player.
+SWF files will be embedded directly using the flash plugin.

 <a href="http://www.homestarrunner.com/sbemailtwohundred.swf" rel="lightbox[flash 550 410]" title="SWF animation::HomestarRunner.com flash animation">SWF animation »</a>